-Gearset's problem analyzers are designed to make your deployments more likely to succeed, by suggesting to add, remove or edit items in your deployment package.
+Gearset's problem analyzers are designed to make your deployments more likely to succeed by providing suggestions, either to remove or add items in your deployment package.

 Creating a new template